 Public parks and smaller public squares or gardens within or immediately adjoining the precinct, are another legacy of the nineteenth century surveys and subdivisions.
 The latter were influenced by Londonstyle squares and include Argyle, Murchison, Lincoln, Macarthur and University squares, with residential development laid out around the squares.
+These have historically provided landscaped spaces for informal recreation in the densely developed precinct area.
 Murchison and Macarthur squares remain largely surrounded by the associated nineteenth century residential development.
 Argyle Square in part retains its historic surrounds, although less so on the west side where Cardigan Street is not included in the precinct.
 University Square retains less of its original surrounds and context, as does Lincoln Square.
 All of the squares in the precinct largely retain their original boundaries.
 These five squares provide evidence of early town planning in Carlton, having been conceived as urban spaces in the 1850s and formally gazetted in the 1860s.